What is a Centre for Doctoral Training?

 Can Overseas students apply for the Fusion CDT?

 We welcome applications from suitably qualified overseas applicants, although the availability of fully funded positions is limited.
-If you can arrange funding from a sponsor or other funding agency, this would greatly improve your opportunities within the Fusion CDT.

 Can a Fusion CDT student be self-funded?